pivotal/docs-tap/overview.md

 developers and operators to more easily build, deploy, and manage apps on a Kubernetes platform.

-Tanzu Application Platform improves and simpifies workflows in both the _inner loop_ and _outer loop_ of Kubernetes-based app development:
+Tanzu Application Platform simplifies workflows in both the _inner loop_ and _outer loop_ of Kubernetes-based app development:

-* **Inner Loops**: The _inner loop_ describes a developer’s local development environment where they code and test apps.
+* **Inner Loop**: The _inner loop_ describes a developer’s local development environment where they code and test apps.
 The activities that take place in the inner loop include writing code, committing to a version control system, deploying to a development or staging environment, testing,